 WE WANT YOUR CHALLENGES

 Have some project ideas?
-See below for an overview of sponsorship, then send an email to firstname.lastname@example.org to start exploring ideas with program staff today!
+See below for an overview of sponsorship and the first steps for submitting your project.
 What challenges do you or your organization have that could be addressed by Colorado’s next generation of engineering leaders?

 WHAT MAKES A GREAT PROJECT?